 Breton striped tees are oh-so-French.
 I will never tire of striped tees as a base layer.
 I wear them solo or under blazers and tweed jackets.
 You can’t go wrong with a striped tee topped with a blazer and paired with a classic loafer.

-For a more comfy striped tee, go for this one.
+For a more comfy, less rigid striped tee, go for this one.
 I sized up to a L.

 3. Cashmere Layering Tee